pittcsc/pittcswiki/docs/how-to-write-a-good-guide.md

 We write them in Markdown.

-(With MDX (https://www.gatsbyjs.org/docs/mdx/), we can have _interactive_ parts of our guide, which is really cool.
-Read more about that [here](/docs/how-to-create-an-interactive-guide.md)

 To add a guide, open a PR, and create an appropiate markdown file in the `pages` folder.

 ## How to Create a Guide